 Under Alternative A the park would continue limited use of fencing to protect sensitive species and landscapes, and would continue to monitor deer populations and vegetation, with assistance from the Mid-Atlantic I&M Program.
-Under this alternative, the park would initiate coordination with the PGC and CWD surveillance.
+Under this alternative, the park would initiate coordination with the PGC for CWD surveillance.
 These actions are part of current operations and would not represent a noticeable change to park staffing or funding.
 This would result in a long-term, negligible, adverse impact.

-The park's deer population would continue to grow over time, although numbers would fluctuate annually due to winter temperatures, snow depths and duration, and food quality and quantity.
-Three employees would remain solely dedicated to natural resource management, including a natural resource interpreter.
+The park's deer population would continue to grow over time, although numbers would fluctuate annually due to winter temperatures, snow depths, and duration, and food quality and quantity.
+Two employees would remain solely dedicated to natural resource management.
 The work performed by these staff would include coordinating and performing deer and vegetation monitoring.
 Current deer management would continue as a recurring component of Valley Forge NHP's resource management activities, as adverse impacts to forest health would continue indefinitely into the future.
-Any additional management responsibilities or reduction in the funding available to these staff would limit the time and resources available to support these deer management activities.
-The result would be a long-term, minor to moderate, adverse impact to park operations.
+It is expected that additional efforts by park staff would be required for implementation of other resource activities, such as control of nonnative plants/reestablishment of native vegetation due to continued high deer density.
+The result would be a long-term, moderate, adverse impact on park operations.

 If CWD were confirmed within 60 miles from the park boundary then park staff would assume responsibility for removal of deer from roadways and ensuring appropriate testing and carcass disposal.
 Disposal methods for CWD-positive deer are described in Section 2.5: Elements Common to the Action Alternatives.
-These additional management responsibilities and expenses would be a long-term, moderate adverse impact.
+These additional management responsibilities and expenses would be covered by the existing increase in park funding and thus would have a long-term, negligible, adverse impact.

 Under this alternative, Valley Forge NHP staff would monitor the costs of the deer management activities, including costs related to staff time, training, administrative, legal, public relations, and monitoring.
-If deer management costs increased substantially, funds and personnel from other park divisions might have to be reallocated from other park activities, resulting in a long-term, moderate, adverse impact on other divisions.
-The result would be long-term, negligible, and adverse.
+If deer management costs increased substantially, funds and personnel from other park divisions might have to be reallocated from other park activities, resulting in a long-term, negligible, and adverse impact on other divisions.

-There would not likely be any adverse or beneficial impacts to natural resource interpretation programs currently conducted at the park, as there are sufficient funds and personnel to run these programs, and present funding and staffing are expected to continue.
+There would not likely be any adverse or beneficial impacts on natural resource interpretation programs currently conducted at the park, as there are sufficient funds and personnel to run these programs, and present funding and staffing are expected to continue.

-The overall impact of Alternative A on park operations would be long-term, moderate, and adverse.
+The overall impact of Alternative A on park operations would be long-term, minor, and adverse.

-Several past, present, and reasonably foreseeable future actions would contribute to the cumulative impact on park operations at Valley Forge NHP, including new construction in the park, land acquisition, Asbestos Release Site remediation, and inappropriate visitor use.
+Several past, present, and reasonably foreseeable future actions would contribute to the cumulative impact on park operations at Valley Forge NHP, including new construction in the park, land acquisition, asbestos release site remediation, and inappropriate visitor use.

 New construction in the park would impact park operations.
 Although previous and future construction projects rely on contractors to perform the work, the park staff continues to oversee and manage these projects.
 New construction projects, described earlier in this chapter, also result in changes to infrastructure.
-New infrastructure requires less maintenance than older facilities; however, an increase in the number of facilities result in an increase in maintenance and staffing needs.
+New infrastructure requires less maintenance than older facilities; however, an increase in the number of facilities results in an increase in maintenance and staffing needs.
 New structures allow the park staff to more effectively carryout the mission of Valley Forge NHP.
 The result of these actions has been and would continue to be long-term and beneficial, reducing adverse impacts to minor.